Carballo: History

+Culture

 Historical and Artistic Heritage

 Carballo has been inhabited since ancient times, which is evident from its historical and artistic heritage.
 Thus, the Megalithic era left its mark on the famous dolmen the "Pedra Moura", while the Castreña culture still substantial forts are preserved and the example of these are, the Castro of Cances (also known as Bico de Castro), Castro Torre Pardiñas (castro of reduced dimensions with a predominantly defensive role), the forts of Guntian and Cotomil (which still retain some of its defense walls), and Castro de Vilela and Nion (noted for its complex structure).

 In Brañas do Carregal (parish Aldemunde) are the remains of the dolmen of Pedra Moura, belonging to the megalithic culture.
 There are also numerous Cultura Castreña or Castro Culture remains of those who, despite their irregular conservation, we can deduce the high occupation of the territory of this area during the Celtic culture and part of the Middle Ages.
 Studies indicate that the name of the region, Bergantiños, could have originated from the Celtic tribe of the Brigantinos.

 From Roman times there are very few Archaeological remains.
 Highlights include the fort of Torre Pardiñas in Razo, where the Roman influence is felt in their defensive scheme, and especially the Roman Bridge of Lubiáns, which was part of the Roman road per Loca Maritima.
 The remains are still supposed to date from the Middle Ages or the 18th century.